Atopic dermatitis and atopic eczema are extremely common — many of us have gone to the doctor with one of these conditions, seeking treatment.

 However, it does more than just treat these conditions.
 There’s another payoff to using light therapy.
 As Dr. Guttman-Yassky continues, “light therapy also smoothes the lesions, decreasing skin thickening.”

 It’s clear that light therapy can provide multiple treatments to various conditions.
 Not everyone is dealing with only one skin condition, yet, light therapy is able to tackle them all in one go.
-With Kayian’s MDA-certified and FDA-approved light therapy devices, users will be able to heal themselves from the inside out and get back to feeling balanced.
+With Kayian’s MDASAP-certified and FDA-approved light therapy devices, users will be able to heal themselves from the inside out and get back to feeling balanced.